Hurricane Helene death toll nears 121 across Southeast, rescue efforts intensify

 As of Monday, those outage numbers dropped to 2.1 million – a sign that the nonstop work of utility crews was paying off.

-And while power is slowly being restored, that's only one of the obstacles first responders and residents are facing as those recovery operations after the disaster continue.
+While power is slowly being restored, that's only one of the obstacles first responders and residents are facing as recovery operations after the disaster continue.

 Motorists pass under downed trees hanging on utility cables in the aftermath of Hurricane Helene on September 29, 2024 in Fletcher, North Carolina.
 (Sean Rayford/Getty Images)

-"This unprecedented storm dropped 10 to 29 inches of rain across the mountains, causing life-threatening floods and landslides," North Carolina Gov. Roy Cooper said on Sunday.
+"This unprecedented storm dropped 10 to 29 inches of rain across the mountains, causing life-threatening floods and landslides," Cooper said.

-President Joe Biden approved a Major Disaster Declaration for North Carolina on Saturday, and more than 800 FEMA staff, along with distribution centers and equipment, have been deployed across the states affected by Helene.
+President Joe Biden approved a major disaster declaration for North Carolina over the weekend, and more than 800 Federal Emergency Management Agency staff, along with distribution centers and equipment, have been deployed across the states that were impacted by Helene.

-When asked about the delay in supplies and tensions at open gas stations, the Buncombe County sheriff said supplies are delayed because many roads have been destroyed.
-The Sheriff’s Office is considering posting deputies at gas stations.
+When asked about the delay in supplies and the situation unfolding in Buncombe County, Miller said the supplies were delayed because of the destroyed roads and the Sheriff’s Office was considering posting deputies at gas stations to help prevent more arguments among residents.

 Storm surge causes catastrophic damage along Florida's Gulf Coast